php-ru/symfony-docs-ru/components/stopwatch.rst

 Usage
 -----

-The Stopwatch component provides an easy and consistent way to measure execution time of certain parts of code so that you don't constantly have to parse microtime by yourself.
+The Stopwatch component provides a consistent way to measure execution time of certain parts of code so that you don't constantly have to parse microtime by yourself.
 Instead, use the simple :class:`Symfony\\Component\\Stopwatch\\Stopwatch` class::